+FUND

-FUND An independent fiscal and accounting entity with a self-balancing set of accounts.
+An independent fiscal and accounting entity with a self-balancing set of accounts.
 These accounts record cash and other assets together with all related liabilities, obligations, reserves, and equities.
 Funds are segregated so that revenues will be used only for carrying out specific activities in accordance with special regulations, restrictions, or limitations.

+FUND BALANCE

-FUND BALANCE The balance of funds on hand at the start or end of the year based upon actual revenues and expenditures for each fund.
+The balance of funds on hand at the start or end of the year based upon actual revenues and expenditures for each fund.
 Starting fund balance refers to the balance of funds at the start of the reference year; ending fund balance refers to the balance of funds at the end of the reference year.
 Starting fund balance for the current year is equal to the ending fund balance from the previous fiscal year and may be appropriated as a revenue source in the current year budget.

+FUND CLASS

-FUND CLASS A grouping of funds based upon the purpose of the funds and/or the sources of revenue used to finance the services provided.
-G GENERAL FUND These funds are used to account for activities of a general governmental service nature.
+A grouping of funds based upon the purpose of the funds and/or the sources of revenue used to finance the services provided.

+G

+GENERAL FUND

+These funds are used to account for activities of a general governmental service nature.
 The primary source of revenue for these funds is from ad valorem property taxes.

-GENERAL OBLIGATION BOND governmental service nature.
-The primary source of revenue for governmental service nature.
-The primary source of revenue for these funds is from ad valorem property taxes.A bond issued to the benefit of the county, and thereby an obligation of a general nature applicable to countywide resources.
-Approval by referendum vote is required for general obligation bonds to be OBLIGATION BOND governmental service nature.
-The primary source of revenue for these funds is from ad valorem property taxes.A bond issued to the benefit of the county, and thereby an obligation of a general nature applicable to countywide resources.
-Approval by referendum vote is required for general obligation bonds to be issued.The county Commission and Chief Executive Officer constitute the
+GENERAL OBLIGATION BOND

+A bond issued to the benefit of the county, and thereby an obligation of a general nature applicable to countywide resources.
+Approval by referendum vote is required for general obligation bonds to be issued.

+GOVERNING AUTHORITY

+The county Commission and Chief Executive Officer constitute the county governing authority.

+HOMESTEAD EXEMPTION

+An exemption claimed against the taxable value of qualifying residential property as permitted by state law.

-- HOMESTEAD OPTION SALES TAX (HOST) Homestead Option Sales Tax is a 1% sales tax with the revenue to be used, beginning in 1999, to offset residential property taxes by providing a current year homestead exemption equal to at least 80% of the proceeds from last year.
+HOMESTEAD OPTION SALES TAX (HOST)

+Homestead Option Sales Tax is a 1% sales tax with the revenue to be used, beginning in 1999, to offset residential property taxes by providing a current year homestead exemption equal to at least 80% of the proceeds from last year.
 Up to 20% of the amount of last year's revenue may also be used for capital outlay in the current year.
 The tax was levied beginning in July 1997.
 During the first eighteen months, these revenues could be used for any purpose.
 The Board of Commissioners made the decision to use these funds for capital outlay.
 The enabling legislation for EHOST suspended HOST while EHOST was in effect.
+HOST collections will resume if EHOST is discontinued.

+INTANGIBLE TAX

-HOST collections will resume if EHOST is discontinued. - INTANGIBLE TAX Tax on money, collateral security loans, stocks, bond and debentures of corporations, accounts receivable and notes not representing credits secured by real estate, long and short-term notes secured by real estate, and patents, copyrights, franchises, and all other classes and kinds of intangible personal property not otherwise enumerated.
+Tax on money, collateral security loans, stocks, bond and debentures of corporations, accounts receivable and notes not representing credits secured by real estate, long and short-term notes secured by real estate, and patents, copyrights, franchises, and all other classes and kinds of intangible personal property not otherwise enumerated.

+MILLAGE RATE

-- MILLAGE RATE The ad valorem tax rate expressed in the amount levied per thousand dollars of the taxable assessed value of property.
-One mill is equal to one dollar per thousand. - MOTOR VEHICLETaxes on vehicles designed primarily for use upon public roads at the assessment level and millage rate levied by the taxing authority on tangible property for the previous calendar year.
+The ad valorem tax rate expressed in the amount levied per thousand dollars of the taxable assessed value of property.
+One mill is equal to one dollar per thousand.